retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 default: `no`

 When on, BBT will make Chinese word segmentation available for citation keys construction.
 This uses a lot of memory, easily 70MB.
 If you don't have Chinese titles/names, keep this off.

+### BibTeX AUX scanner

+#### When scanning an AUX file, attempt to import references from the attached bib file when their citation keys are not in Zotero

+default: `no`

+By default, when scanning for cited items in the aux file, BBT will just generate a note listing all citation keys it cannot find in Zotero.
+When this option is turned on, BBT will attempt to import such missing items from the bib file that the AUX file being scanned points to.